 - Avoid others who are sick

-- Front entrance signage will ask visitors if they have any symptoms of COVID-19: fever, cough, sore throat, shortness of breath, chills or muscle aches, or congestion or runny nose.
+- Front entrance signage asks visitors if they have any symptoms of COVID-19: fever, cough, sore throat, shortness of breath, chills or muscle aches, or congestion or runny nose.

 - Guests will not be admitted if they show signs of these symptoms or have been in close contact to somebody with COVID-19.

 - Staff and volunteers will self-monitor symptoms and not come into building if they exhibit symptoms or have tested as or had contact with a positive case of COVID-19 in the past 14 days.

 - Staff and volunteers will review a health screening checklist each time they come to work.
 Those that have symptoms will be sent home.